- Developers

 Also, the library can also bring things to life with movement and animation.

-Limitations of Chart.js for Datasets
+Limitations of Chart.js Library for Datasets

 Of course, every library and tool has downsides.
 When using Chart.js you’ll be restricted in what you can create.
 If you go through the documentation and can’t find something that looks even remotely like what you want, you might have to look for another solution.

-Here is a blog on building a node.js solution according to your requirements.
+Here is a blog on building a Node.js solution according to your requirements.

 If all of this seems a little too much, or you want to create charts and animations that REALLY stand out from the crowd, you might need some help.
-Learning Javascript from scratch can be a pain, and you might not end up with exactly what you want.
+Learning JavaScript from scratch can be a pain, and you might not end up with exactly what you want.

 Luckily there are developers who specialize in using Chart.js for dataset visualization.
 They will be able to integrate it with what you currently use, or build it into a project from scratch.